amethyst/voxel-mapper/README.md

 ![Demo](/screenshots/demo.gif)

+## Usage

-To build and run the example map:
+To build and run with the example assets:

 ```
 GRAPHICS_BACKEND=metal